nats-io/nats-architecture-and-design/adr/ADR-57.md

 The durable consumer used for stream sourcing/mirroring will need to be just as performant as the current ephemeral variant.
 The current ephemeral consumer configuration uses `AckNone` which is problematic for WorkQueue and Interest streams.
-A different `AckPolicy` will need to be used to ensure that messages are not lost.
+A different `AckPolicy` (`AckFlowControl`) will need to be used to ensure that messages are not lost.

 The consumer configuration will closely resemble the ephemeral push consumer variant: